yichun10/bioKGQA-KGT/README.md

 )
 question = "" #Enter your question
 prompt = """
-You are a reasoning robot, and you need to perform the following two steps step by step: 1.
-Answer my question using natural language.
-2.Translate all answers into English.
+You are a reasoning robot, and answer my question using natural language.
 """
 input_text1 = prompt+question
 sequences = pipeline1(